-Rig are taken as a bycatch in bottom trawl fisheries targeted mainly flatfish, tarakihi, and red gurnard while the set net fisheries target rig, school shark, flatfish, blue warehou, and blue moki.
+Rig are taken as a bycatch in bottom trawl fisheries targeted mainly flatfish, tarakihi, and red gurnard while the set net fisheries mainly target rig and school shark.

 • SPO 3 east coast

 For the purposes of this summary, SPO 3 east coast is defined as the sum of Statistical Areas 018 to 024, 026, plus Statistical Areas 049 to 052 and is treated as a discrete stock.